Jump to Content

 • Geraldine

-Why choose a retirement village in Timaru?
+Why choose a Retirement Village in Timaru?

 Timaru, nestled on the coast as you head south from Christchurch across the Canterbury Plains, is a vibrant hub for South Canterbury.
 Known for its bustling port and as a supply centre for surrounding farmlands, Timaru offers a lively mix of industry and community life.
 Nearby, the charming town of Geraldine adds to the region's allure with its artistic boutiques and galleries, reflecting a prosperous farming heritage.